RackerWilliams/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

         }
     }

-A project id may be specified as a query parameter to check whether a token is valid for a particular project:
+A project ID may be specified as a query parameter to check whether a token is valid for a particular project:

     HEAD /tokens?project_id=1232